GM walks away from stake in electric vehicle maker Nikola

-NEW YORK (AP) — General Motors will not be taking a stake in the electric vehicle company Nikola which announced Monday that it would scuttle one of its marquee vehicles, an electric and hydrogen-powered pickup that was to be called the Badger.
+NEW YORK (AP) — General Motors will not be taking a stake in the electric vehicle company Nikola which announced Monday that it would scuttle one of its marquee vehicles, an electric and hydrogen-powered pickup.

-Shares of Nikola plunged 21% at the opening bell.
+Shares of Nikola plunged 26%.

 Nikola on Monday released updated terms between the companies for a supply agreement related to GM’s fuel-cell system, replacing an agreement signed in September.
 That deal would have given GM an 11% stake in Nikola.

-The earlier agreement would have allowed Nikola to use GM’s new battery electric truck underpinnings for the Badger and its fuel cell and battery technology as well.
-But that is no longer part of the agreement.
+The early agreement would also have allowed Nikola to use GM’s new battery electric truck underpinnings for the Badger and its fuel cell and battery technology as well.
+That is no longer part of the agreement, essentially gutting Nikola’s plans for an alternative fuel pickup called the Badger.

-With that end of the partnership now gone, Nikola said Monday that it will begin refunding deposits made by customers who wanted first dibs on the company’s pickup truck.
+Nikola said Monday that it will begin refunding deposits made by customers who wanted first dibs on that pickup.

 “In a nutshell, the signing of GM as a partner is a positive but ultimately no ownership/equity stake in Nikola and the billions of R&D potentially now off the table is a major negative blow to the Nikola story,” said Wedbush analyst Dan Ives.
 “This went from a game changer deal for Nikola to a good supply partnership but nothing to write home about.”